KNrodrigo/LaneD-Models-App/README.md

 3. To test we can use Client URL, however there is the sandbox mobile app (APK) for this.

-   eg:  curl -X POST -F "file=@example.jpg" http://localhost:5000/detect/model/ replace model with: yolo, yolo2 and unet.
+   eg:  curl -X POST -F "file=@example.jpg" http://localhost:5000/detect/model/ replace model with: yolop, yolop2 and unet.

 4. To view the images processed against a certain model: